terminal29/No-Mans-Multiplayer-Client/README.md

-# No-Mans-Multiplayer
+# No Man's Multiplayer Client
-A multiplayer mod for No Man's Sky
+This is the client side project for my WIP No Man's Sky multiplayer mod.